Arial skyline of KU

 For graduate students: Being a First-Generation graduate student means you are in the first generation of your family to earn a bachelor’s degree and are now earning a graduate or professional degree.

 Being the first in your family to get a bachelor’s degree is something to be proud of but may add extra challenges.
-Not all First-Gen students will have the same experiences at KU or run into the same problems.
-Because a student is First-Gen, they may have questions that they aren’t able to get answers from family about.
+Not all First-Gen students will have the same experiences at KU or face similar situations.
+Because a student who is First-Gen may have questions that they are not able to get answers to from family.
 Hawk Link is here to support First-Gen students however they need and help them adjust and be successful at KU.

-Hawk Link is open to all students at KU from the time they first apply to after they graduate.
-We specifically look to support First-Gen students but any student is welcome to see our coordinators.
+Hawk Link is open to all students at KU from the time they are accepted to KU to after they graduate.
+We prioritize the support of First-Gen students, but any student is welcome to seek our support and meet with a coordinator.

 Visit our homepage to set up an appointment with one of our coordinators!

-Hawk Link runs Jayhawk JumpStart which is a program for First-Gen students to come to campus a week early in the Fall, meet their peers, and learn how KU works.
-If you’re not able to attend, you can also schedule an appointment with a Hawk Link coordinator to ask any questions you have.
+Hawk Link host the Jayhawk JumpStart program that prioritizes first time freshman who are First-Gen students to come to campus a week early in the Fall, meet their peers, and learn to navigate some of KU before the first day of class.
+If you’re not able to attend, you can also schedule an appointment with a Hawk Link coordinator to ask questions you may have.

-The Mentored Scholars Program (MSP) supports first-generation students both by connecting you to a faculty mentor in your area of study as well as through scholarships.
+Currently, Hawk Link also supports the Mentored Scholars Program (MSP), a scholarship program for first-generation students that supports both by connecting you to a faculty mentor in your area of study as well as through scholarships.

 Hawk Link Programs for First-Gen Students